Sufficient Explanations in Databases and their Connections to Database Repairs: Introduction

 5. \ We discuss and elaborate on possibly fruitful directions of further research.

 This paper is organized as follows.
 In Section \ref{sec:pre}, we provide background material and a discussion of related work.
-In Section \ref{sec:necessity}, we introduce the notion of {\em necessary tuple} as explanations to QA.
-In Section \ref{sec:sufficiency} we propose the notion of {\em sufficient tuple} for QA and the quantitative {\em sufficiency degree}.
-In Section \ref{sec:suff-repairs}, we establish and exploit the connection between sufficient tuples and repairs.
-In Section \ref{sec:disc}, we end with a discussion of promising research directions.
-Proofs can be found in the Appendix.
+In Section \ref{sec:sufficiency}, we introduce the notion of {\em sufficient tuple} and the {\em sufficient tuple} for QA and the quantitative {\em sufficiency degree} of a tuple.
+In Section \ref{sec:repair-core}, we define the repair core and establish its connections to sufficient tuples.
+In Section \ref{sec:explCore}, we exploit that connection to compute sufficient explanations.
+In Section \ref{sec:asp}, we specify and compute sufficient explanations by means of ASPs.
+In Section \ref{sec:disc}, we end with a discussion and pointing to promising research directions.
+Proofs are provided in the Appendix.

-\ignore{that will be used later in the chapter to define a {\em degree of causal contribution}.
-In addition, we provide a couple of examples where causal responsibility returns possibly non-intuitive results.
-Section \ref{sec:discDegree} propose a new metric for numerical quantification of causal contribution, and investigate its properties.}